 The Gospel Patron Story

-"Behind every great movement of God," he said, "generous business leaders have partnered with those who proclaim the gospel.
-God raises up people to proclaim the gospel, but he also raises up patrons to support them."
+"Behind every great movement of God, generous business leaders have partnered with those who proclaim the gospel," he said.
+"God raises up people to proclaim the gospel, but he also raises up patrons to support them."

-We began to ask, “What if more people lived like this?
-What might God do through a new generation of Gospel Patrons?”
+“What if more people lived like this?" we asked ourselves.
+"What might God do through a new generation of Gospel Patrons?”

 I was invited to speak at events and conferences and saw God work powerfully.
 People were catching a fresh vision for their lives and responding with great generosity.

-I didn't have this vision as a young businessman, so God sent me around the world and back into history to get it.
-Now I can see that God is writing a great story and he has a part for all of us to play.
-(Ephesians 2:10)
+Gospel Patrons is the vision I didn't have as a young businessman, so God sent me around the world and back into history to get it.
+Now I can see that God has uniquely gifted each of us to serve his purposes in our generation.

 Most of us won't be preachers or missionaries.
 We won't stand on stage or work for a church.
-But the vision of Gospel Patrons reminds us that we're not second-class Christians.
-God has created us to be part of his purposes in our generation.
-(Acts 13:36)
+But the vision of Gospel Patrons reminds us that God is writing a great story and he has a part for each of us to play.